Mdkar/Mdkar.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming freshman at Carnegie Mellon University studying Computer Science.
+I am a freshman at Carnegie Mellon University studying Computer Science.